Roseburg, Oregon: Roads

 Oregon Route 99 runs through downtown Roseburg as the main north–south arterial.
 Interstate 5 runs along the west side of the city, across the South Umpqua River from downtown.

 Oregon Route 138 runs northwest from Roseburg to Elkton, Oregon, and generally east from Roseburg to its terminus at a junction with U.S. Route 97, just east of Diamond Lake and Crater Lake.

 Buses

 Roseburg and surrounding communities are regionally served by U-Trans (formerly Umpqua Transit), the local bus service.
 In 2017, these services were significantly expanded.

 Greyhound Lines provide the community of Roseburg with more distant transportation.

 Airports

 There are two public airports, Marion E. Carl Memorial Field at the north end of town and George Felt Airport to the west.
+Eugene Airport is the nearest commercial airport, which is 81 miles (130 km) away.